-- 31. The OfS will withdraw grant to the provider if it is not used for the purposes intended, 15 as set out in paragraphs 32 to 52, or as notified separately. - 32.
-The provider is free to distribute internally, at its own discretion, all funding from the OfS which is not earmarked or provided for a specific purpose, subject to that funding being used for the activities and facilities eligible for funding under Section 39(1) of HERA (see paragraph 8); and for the primary benefit of the provision of higher education courses and current and prospective students on them.
+28. The provider is free to distribute internally, at its own discretion, all funding from the OfS which is not earmarked or provided for a specific purpose, subject to that funding being used for the activities and facilities eligible for funding under Section 39(1) of HERA, and for the primary benefit of the provision of higher education courses and current and prospective students on them.
 We recognise that our funds may also benefit other areas of activity, for example in contributing to the costs of staff who may work across both further and higher education, or across higher education teaching, research and administrative roles.
-Any funds that have been earmarked or provided for a specific purpose must be used solely for that purpose. - 33.
-When using OfS funding, providers must apply proper processes that ensure effective accountability and that secure value for money.
-This requirement also applies where the provider passes on part of its OfS funding to another legally distinct entity (for example, under a subcontractual arrangement) for the provision of education, or related facilities or activities.
-In these circumstances the provider awarded the funding by the OfS will be held accountable for those funds.
-That provider must therefore ensure adequate and effective accountability arrangements are in place when it passes on such funding to another entity. - 34.
-If a provider does not have any OfS-fundable students in 2024-25, all recurrent and capital funding for that year will be withdrawn.
-Unless subsequently revised, 'OfS-fundable students' has the meaning set out in Annex F of the 2023 Higher Education Students Early Statistics (HESES) survey, 16 as applying to countable students in the survey population who are on courses recognised for OfS funding purposes.
+Any funds that have been earmarked or provided for a specific purpose must be used solely for that purpose.